-But instead, the usually composed detective dawned an almost coy look, a shy smile on his face as leaned upwards so his lips could touch his.
+But instead, the usually composed and standoffish detective dawned an almost coy look, a shy smile on his face as leaned upwards so his lips could touch his.

 And well, it only got better from there.

 Aoko noticed the dreamy, lovesick look on Kaito's face with confusion.
 "Kaito-kun?"
-She called allowed, waving a hand to his face.
+She called loudly, waving a hand to his face.
 "What are you thinking about?
 I've called your name like five times."

 "What?!"
-Kaito near stood up at the accusation.
+Kaito near stood up at the accusation, sputtering.
 "Of course not!"